akikito0/notes/ancestry-and-diet.md

 And then consider that rice came to Europe between 1000-500 years ago...

-Then ask yourself... why the FUCK are potato and rice considered staples in Europe, when many Europeans can't even drink milk?!
+Then ask yourself... why are potato and rice considered staples in Europe, when many Europeans can't even drink _milk_?
 Potatoes are native to parts of western South America!
 Not Europe!
 They had thousands of years to adapt to eating potatoes and rice, while Europeans had not even a millenia to do it!
 Don't believe me?
 Look it up!

 **Potato:**